metal-stack/metalctl/docs/metalctl_project.md

 ### Synopsis

-a project groups multiple networks for a tenant.
+a project belongs to a tenant and groups together entities in metal-stack.

 ### Options